-Inside: seven-day activity challenge for busy families.
-It’s designed to inspire parents to spend 10-15 minutes each day doing fun activities with their children.
+Inside: This seven-day activity challenge for busy families is designed to inspire parents to spend 10-15 minutes each day doing fun activities with their children.

 This is it.

 Your life.
 Your work.
 Your family.
 Your kids.

 You don’t get to do it over again once you figure it all out.